Hey, Ross here. Len Markidan (CMO of Podia, an online course and membership platform) contributed this amazing post.

 Here are a few more idea generation approaches to get you started:

 - You can teach other podcasters how to become better at their craft, like Adam Clark does in his Irresistible Podcast course (check out these other popular podcast courses too)

 - You can teach others to use a piece of software you’ve mastered, like Eldar Gezalov does with his Blocs Core Training, or like Mackenzie Child does with Adobe Illustrator Essentials

-- You can teach specific skills you’ve honed like podcaster Amanda Boleyn does with The Basics of Building a Business
+- You can teach specific skills you’ve honed, as podcaster Amanda Boleyn does with The Basics of Building a Business

 Step 2: Plan your course content

 When students enroll in your course, they’re not just paying you for information about the topic; they’re paying you for a result.

-So when you’re ready to plan your course content, start with that result and work backwards.
+So when you’re ready to plan your course content, start with that result and work backward.

 What does a successful outcome look like to your student?